DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc J - The Stolen Gem.md

 > * ***Four Players.*** Reduce the number of vine blights to four.
 > * ***Six Players.*** Increase the number of vine blights to six.
 Increase the number of twig blights to six.

-The three barrels, which stand in the southwest, southeast, and northwest corners of the room, are largely as described in <span class="citation">W2.
+The three barrels, which stand in the northeast, southeast, and northwest corners of the room, are largely as described in <span class="citation">W2.
 Loading Dock (p.
 176)</span>, but are covered with strands of **poison razorvine.**

 When a creature other than a blight, a **druid naturalist**, or a **druid assailant** moves within 5 feet of a tangle or starts its turn there, the razorvine lashes out like a whip toward it.
 That creature must succeed on a DC 10 Dexterity saving throw or take 5 (1d10) slashing damage from the razorvine’s bladelike thorns.
 On a failure, that creature is also grappled (escape DC 10) and must succeed on a DC 10 Constitution saving throw or be poisoned until the start of its next turn.
 ### Barrel Storage
 <span class="citation"><em>This scene takes place in Chapter 12, Area W4.</em></span>

 The barrel in the northwest corner is visibly older than the others, with darker wood, a rusted metal band, and cracks and chips across its surface.
-It contains three *potions of greater healing*, a packet of *dust of disappearance*, a *figurine of wondrous power (silver raven)*, and a pouch containing 75 gp.
+It contains three *potions of greater healing*, a packet of *dust of disappearance*, and a pouch containing 75 gp.
-## K3e.
+## J3e.
 The Second Floor
 The second floor of the winery is largely as described in <span class="citation">W9.
 Fermentation Vats (p.
 176)</span>, <span class="citation">W16.
 Loading Winch (p.
 178)</span>, <span class="citation">W17.
 Master Bedroom (p.
 178)</span>, <span class="citation">W18.
 Kitchen and Dining Room (p.
 179)</span>, <span class="citation">W19.
 Sleeping Quarters (p.
 179)</span>, and <span class="citation">W20, Printing Press (p.
 179)</span>.

 However, the door leading from the balcony of <span class="citation">W9.
 Fermentation Vats (p.
 176)</span> to <span class="citation">W16.
 Loading Winch (p.
 178)</span> is covered in **poison razorvine** and obstructed from the far side, requiring a successful DC 20 Strength check to open.